thijsrijkers/badge/README.md

 - Minimal and predictable execution model
 - Executable output without linking or intermediate formats

-## Testing Zul Scripts
+## Testing Wind Scripts

-To test Zul scripts, create a source file with the `.zl` extension (e.g., `test.zl`) in the project directory.
+To test Wind scripts, create a source file with the `.zl` extension (e.g., `test.zl`) in the project directory.
 For example:

 ```bash
 let i = 40 + 2
 ```

-Then, run the main.go program which reads the Zul source file, compiles it into a native executable, runs the executable, and prints the program’s exit code:
+Then, run the main.go program which reads the Wind source file, compiles it into a native executable, runs the executable, and prints the program’s exit code:

 ```bash
 go run main.go